neon-JS/WebLaunchPad/README.md

 - _gif\_helper_ is a simple script, written in Rust and therefore **not a part of the .NET project**.
 It converts GIFs in a way that I can easily create animations for the Launchpad without thinking about GIF frames.
+- _fake\_midi\_socket_ is a small program that allows working with the Launchpad on e.g. macOS.
+It's not for production use so you may ignore it.

 ## Hosting
 This project is supposed to run on a spare Raspberry Pi so it will be limited